mabrobotics/MD80-x-CANdle-Documentation/CANdle/intro.md

 ```

 This means that it is usually not possible to fully unravel the potential of some of our products,
-when accessing them exclusively throught CANdle.
-We are constatnly working on improving the
+when accessing them exclusively through CANdle.
+We are constantly working on improving the
 performance of the Ecosystem, but due to many factors that are out of our control (operating system
 latency, user space limitations, kernel behaviour, unknown host hardware etc.), CANdle may not be
 sufficiently fast for some applications.
 In this case,